darbinreyes/subparprogrammer/UEFI/uefi_spec_notes.md

 * UEFI = interface between OS and Platform FIRMWARE.
 * interface = tables + boot-time runtime service calls for OS loader + OS.
-* standard enviromen for booting OS
+* standard environment for booting OS
-* definition of set of interface and structure implemented by the platform firmware. + set of interface and structures avialable to the OS for booting.
+* definition of set of interface and structure implemented by the platform firmware. + set of interface and structures available to the OS for booting.
 * Spec. defines a way for OS and platform firmware to communicate for OS boot.
   * Spec. defines the interface, firmware devs fill in the details under the hood.
 * OS's written to specific processor + chipsets are enabled to run on different system designs.
 New platform features may be implemented without need to change OS boot code.